nagelpat/java-pcf-workshops/README.md

 # Deploying simple apps

 CloudFoundry excels at the developer experience: deploy, update and scale applications on-demand regardless of the application stack (java, php, node.js, go, etc).
-We are going to learn how to deploy 4 types of applications: java, static web pages, php and .net applications without writing any logic/script to make it happen.
+We are going to learn how to deploy 2 types of applications: java and a static web page without writing any logic/script to make it happen.

 Reference documentation:
 - [Using Apps Manager](https://docs.pivotal.io/pivotalcf/1-11/console/index.html)